Jodansky/mindtext-journal/README.md

 # MindText Journal

-This is a standalone playground for the MindText journal experience with a chat-first writing view and a searchable summaries view.
+This is a standalone playground for the MindText journal experience with a chat view and a searchable summaries view.

 ## Getting Started